This page was last updated on 12 May at 15.45

 Unfortunately the employers have not accepted that being absent due to being diagnosed with Coronavirus is the same as being unable to attend work due to an infectious disease.
 This means that you will be classed as being sick.
 You will receive your normal entitlement to occupational sick pay, but your absence could count against you in respect of absence management policies and loss of increments.

-We are pleased to report that North Yorkshire County Council and Selby District Council have agreed that absence related to the Coronavirus will not count towards absence trigger points, nor will increments be affected.
+We are pleased that all our council employers have agreed that absence related to Covid-19 will not count towards absence management triggers.

 Will I need a Fit Note (sick note)?

 Normally you would be required to have a Fit Note to cover any sickness-related absence after the first 7 days.
 However, ACAS has issued advice to employers that they should be flexible and recognise that it may not be possible to get a Fit Note to cover you when self-isolating.
 We expect our local government employers to follow this advice.